The Emergency Operations Planning program advances

-A division of the Minnesota Department of Homeland Security.
+A division of the Minnesota Department of Public Safety.
 For additional information, please visit their website.

 Preparedness and planning for disastrous events involves everyone, and multiple partners are involved.
 This is the essence of a whole community planning approach: people working together to keep the nation safe, resilient and prepared.

 Projects completed help to support multiple planning and preparedness activities as well as projects that build and sustain the prevention, protection, mitigation, response and recovery capabilities essential to achieving the National Preparedness Goal of a secure and resilient